 Last year, I wrote about how quickly fall had approached.
 I share this same sentiment today, as I write about this year's Heartland Apple Festival at Beasley's Orchard in Danville.
 I've written about the orchard and this fall attraction - a true tradition for my family - so many times.
 We love it so.

-Beasley's Orchard in Danville will bring the fun back again during its 32nd Annual Heartland Apple Festival.
+Beasley's Orchard in Danville will bring the fun back again during its annual Heartland Apple Festival.
 If you're a local, you've surely heard about or experienced this fall tradition.
-If you're a visitor or have never heard about it, you must check out this fantastic two-weekend event Oct.
-6-7 and 13-14.
+If you're a visitor or have never heard about it, you must check out this fantastic two-weekend event held the first two weekends in October every year.

 The Heartland Apple Festival has become a tradition for my family.
 It boasts something for all of us, and it always comes when we are in dire need of some time together, outside, enjoying the simple things.
 School, sports and other activities may be back in full swing, but I'm always eager for a little break from the mundane.